-Elected bodies make all of the legislative decisions in the Baha’i Faith—no individual Baha’i has any power.
+Elected bodies consultatively make all of the legislative decisions in the Baha’i Faith—no individual Baha’i has any decision-making power.
 At the local level, elected Local Spiritual Assemblies direct the affairs of the community; and at the national level, National Spiritual Assemblies are elected by delegates each year.
 Those National Spiritual Assembly members elect the Universal House of Justice every five years.
-This democratic process, and the fact that the Baha’is have no clergy, insures that the Faith follows a united path, and explains one major reason why the Baha’i Faith remains unified more than a century into its history.
+This democratic process, and the fact that the Baha’is have no clergy, insures that the Faith follows a united path, and explains one major reason why the Baha’i Faith remains unified more than a century and a half into its history.

 Those matters of major importance which constitute the foundation of the Law of God are explicitly recorded in the Text, but subsidiary laws are left to the House of Justice.
 The wisdom of this is that the times never remain the same, for change is a necessary quality and an essential attribute of this world, and of time and place. – Abdu’l-Baha, cited in Wellsprings of Guidance, pp. 84-86.

 In his Will and Testament, Abdu’l-Baha decreed that the future Universal House of Justice is:

 …under the care and protection of the Abha Beauty [Baha’u’llah], under the shelter and unerring guidance of His Holiness, the Exalted One… Whatsoever they decide is of God.